Infinitely many hyperelliptic curves of small genus and small fixed rank, and of any genus and rank two: Introduction

 \section{Introduction}

-Let $K$ be a number field, and $C/K$ a nice curve\footnote{smooth, projective, geometrically irreducible} with its Jacobian $\Jac(C)$.
+Let $K$ be a number field, and $C/K$ a nice curve\footnote{smooth, projective, geometrically irreducible} of genus $g=g(C)$, with its Jacobian $\Jac(C)$.
 Mordell-Weil theorem states that $\Jac(C)(K)$ is a finitely generated abelian group, i.e., isomorphic to $\Z^r\times G$, where $G$ is a finite group.
 The number $r$ is called the rank of $\Jac(C)$ over $K$.

 Even though there are techniques to compute the rank $r$ in certain cases, for example, using descent \cite{Schaefer95, Stoll-Implementing-2-descent, SS03}, it is still a difficult problem to determine the exact value of $r$.
 In principle, the problem can be split into two tasks.
 The lower bound on $r$ can be obtained from finding enough $\Z$-linearly independent elements in $\Jac(C)(K)$.
 The upper bound on $r$ can be computed from using descent and computing Selmer groups of $\Jac(C)(K)$.
-When the two bounds are equal, then the exact value of $r$ can be determined.
+When the two bounds are equal, $r$ can be explicitly determined.
+However, the bounds are often quite different, making computation of the rank difficult.
+While there are many families of curves whose ranks of Jacobians are known to be bounded by any side, there are much fewer examples of families of curves with exact ranks.

+Hence, for a concrete random curve, the determination of the rank of its Jacobian is a difficult problem.
+Now, we consider a more challenging question by studying ranks of Jacobians of families of curves, and in our paper, we consider hyperelliptic curves.
+We adopt the notation from \cite{KM25}:

+In their recent paper \cite{KM25}, Koymans and Morgan proved a breakthrough result that $1\in \mathcal{R}(K,g)$ for any number field $K$ and any integer $g\geq 1$.
+The main result of our paper, which we prove in Theorems~\ref{thm:numberfield-main} and~\ref{thm:any-g-rank-2} is that $2\in \mathcal{R}(K,g)$ for any number field $K$ and any integer $g\geq 2$.

+\begin{theorem} Let $g\geq 2$ be an integer and $K$ a number field.
+There are infinitely many non-isomorphic hyperelliptic curves $C$ of genus $g$ such that $\Rank(\Jac(C)(K))=2$. \end{theorem}

+Until very recently, it was unknown if $2\in \mathcal{R}(\Q, 1)$, i.e., if there are infinitely many elliptic curves over $\Q$ of rank exactly 2.
+This was proven by Zywina in \cite{Zywina25}.
+In our paper, as a consequence of our constructions, we obtain a related but strategically different result; namely, in Corollary~\ref{cor:inifitely-many-g-2-r-0-4-over-Q}, we prove that